Table of Contents:

 DALIO: Okay, go ahead.

 HOFFMAN: Well, but that was the reason I was using AV as a symbol thing, is there will be driving situations that will happen in the future that have not happened in the past.
 Some combination of electrical storm, a certain way that an animal or a kid is crossing a highway, etc., and there will be some kinds of consequences from that.
 But the comparison set is not “Will an AI system in that situation be perfect?”
 The comparison set was “Will the AI device, decision making, etc., be comparable to human performance that would be confronted in a similar situation?”

 DALIO: Absolutely.
 And I’m saying I think in that particular case that the AI would perform significantly worse than the human.

 HOFFMAN: So I don’t think that’s necessarily the case.
 I think there’s a…

 DALIO: Get rid of the “necessarily.”

 HOFFMAN: Well, because it’s domains.
-So for example if you said, “Would I want to take AI technology today and put them in charge of a military, put them in charge of government?”
+So for example if you said, “Would I want to take AI technology today and put them in charge of the military, put them in charge of the government?”
 Absolutely not.
 The AI systems are not there.
 And that’s the reason why I say selective domains.
 The question is where are the domains?
 And I think that the reason I would say an answer of hope is I think the number of domains that we can rely upon an AI system to give us human level or better competence and refining it is increasing.